 It should be noted the minimum penalty in the league is 10 yards.

-A team shall kick off from their own 45-yard line on a regulation field and from the 40-yard line on a non-regulation field.
+Teams will kickoff from the designated spot.
+Each field will have markings for kickoffs.
 The kicking team must be behind the kicker failure to do so will result in an offside call by the referee-10 yard penalty.
 The ball has only to travel one yard to be in play.

 The kick off team must give the receiving team player who fields the ball five yards in which to do so.
 If the defensive team does not the penalty is 10 yards (no yards) added to where the play is blown dead, not where the infraction takes place.
-An automatic downing of the ball may result in a 25yd unsportsmanlike penalty.
+An automatic downing of the ball may result in a 25yd unsportsmanlike penalty at the referees discretion of intent.

 The ball must remain in bounds to be considered in play.